blindnet-io/blindnet.dev/blog/2022-06-21-summer-of-privacy.md

 We have worked a lot throughout the spring to improve our community experience and working processes.
 So we have a lot of stuff to announce to you today.

-Let's see what we'll do together during this new season, and all the new cool stuff we realised for that.
+Let's see what we'll do together during this new season, and all the new cool stuff we realized for that.

 ![Summer Time](/img/blog/summer-glasses.jpg)